jeshan/tfbridge/README.md

 Terraform's resources returns several attributes, e.g A `github_repository` returns full_name, git_clone_url, [etc](https://www.terraform.io/docs/providers/github/r/repository.html#attributes-reference).
 In Terraform, you would refer to them as `${github_repository.my_repo.git_clone_url`.
 With *tfbridge*, you do it as such: `!GetAtt MyRepo.git_clone_url`.

 ## Example resources
 You can try the following snippets.
-They are intended to work as similar to the original Terraform project as much as possible.:
+They are intended to work as similarly to the original Terraform project as much as possible:

 An HTTP data source:
 ```yaml